-- 5. Press - 6.
-Use $\blacktriangle$ & $\checkmark$ to scroll through the options.

-7. When Tdew is displayed, press ¿.
+- 6. Use ▲ & ▼ to scroll through the options. - 7.
+When Tdew is displayed, press 4.

-The display automatically returns to the head of the CONFIGURATION setup branch.
+automatically display returns the head the CONFIGURATION setup branch.

 8. Press SET-UP to exit.

 4.3.3 Setting the Environment Parameters

 Environmental parameters describe the factors which influence the measurement situation - the length of the sampling tube attached to the Monitor and the normalization temperature.
 These parameters are discussed more fully later on in this section.